 The Kepler Track is circuit that is partly through beech tree forest and partly above the treeline.
 The start/finish is just 3.5km from Te Anau.

 when | Kepler Track, Fiordland National Park

-Bookings are not possible during the Winter Season, April 2016 to 24 October 2016, you just turn up and get a bunk on a first-come basis.
+Bookings are not possible during the Winter Season, 23 October 2017 and from 1 May 2018, you just turn up and get a bunk on a first-come basis.
 During this time avalanche danger can be a major, and very real, concern.
 Check with DOC about the avalanche danger, it is very real.
 Two trampers, Louis-Vincent Lessard and Etienne Lemieux, tragically died on this track in July 2015 after ignoring advice about the safety of the track.

 maps and GPS | Kepler Track, Fiordland National Park